Paul Jennings (Australian author)

-Paul Jennings AM (born 1943), is an English-born Australian children's book writer.
-His books mainly feature short stories that lead the reader through an unusual series of events that end with a twist.
-Many of his stories were adapted for the cult classic children's television series Round the Twist.
-Jennings collaborated with Morris Gleitzman on the book series Wicked!, which was adapted into an animated TV series in 2000.
+Paul Jennings AM (born 30 April 1943), is an English-born Australian writer for children, young adults and adults.
+He is best known for his short stories that lead the reader through an unusual series of events and end with a twist.
+Many of Jennings' stories were adapted for the cult classic children's television series Round the Twist.
+He collaborated with Morris Gleitzman on the book series Wicked!, which was adapted into an animated TV series in 2000, and Deadly!.

 Early life and education

 Paul Jennings was born on 30 April 1943 in Heston, Middlesex (now part of Hounslow in London).
-In 1949 his family emigrated to Australia.
-He first attended Bentleigh West Primary School in Bentleigh, a suburb of Melbourne, and then Caulfield Grammar School.
+In 1949, his family emigrated to Australia.

+Jennings first attended Bentleigh West Primary School in Bentleigh, a suburb of Melbourne, and then Caulfield Grammar School.

-He graduated with a Bachelor of Education Studies from Frankston Teachers College at Monash University in 1978 and taught at Frankston State School, Kangaroo Flat State School, the Turana Youth Training Centre and the Royal Children's Hospital State School in Mount Eliza.
+Jennings graduated with a Bachelor of Education Studies from Frankston Teachers' College and taught at Frankston State School, Kangaroo Flat State School, the Turana Youth Training Centre and the Royal Children's Hospital State School in Mount Eliza.
 He then went to the Lincoln Institute of Health Sciences (now part of Monash).

 Career

-After graduating, he became a speech pathologist that he became a lecturer in special education at the Burwood State College and then, in 1979, Senior Lecturer in Language and Literature at Warrnambool Institute of Advanced Education (both now part of Deakin University).
+After graduating, Jennings worked as a speech pathologist then lecturer in special education at the Burwood State College and later, in 1979, Senior Lecturer in Language and Literature at Warrnambool Institute of Advanced Education (both now part of Deakin University).

 In 1985, Jennings' first book of short stories, Unreal!, was published, during which he worked as a teacher, lecturer and speech therapist.
-In 1989, he made the decision to devote himself full-time to writing.
-He began writing for children when his son, aged 11, was having trouble reading.
+Jennings began writing for children when his son, aged 11, was having trouble reading.

 Jennings' short stories were adapted for the first two seasons of children's television series Round the Twist in 1989 and 1992, and then later in 1998 for the only season of series Driven Crazy.

 In 2020 Jennings' memoir, Untwisted: The Story of My Life, was published by Allen & Unwin.
-Jennings started writing it ten years earlier, and is his longest piece of writing.
-In it, he examines many aspects of his life, including harbouring feelings of guilt about not liking his cold and emotionally abusive father, and having thoughts of attacking him with a hammer.
+He started writing it 10 years earlier, and it is his longest piece of writing.
+In it, Jennings examines many aspects of his life, including harbouring feelings of guilt about disliking his cold and emotionally abusive father, and having thoughts of attacking him.

 Personal life

-Jennings first married aged 22.
-He has six children, and is a great-grandfather.
-His third wife is comedian Mary-Anne Fahey.
+Jennings first married at age 22.
+He has six children and is a great-grandfather.
+Jennings' third wife is comedian Mary-Anne Fahey.
+He has two stepchildren and two adopted children, who have helped to inform some of his stories about children looking for their biological parents.
+Jennings currently resides in Warrnambool, Victoria.